DesignerNeha011/T-shirt-Mockup/README.md

 Using hoodie mockups is straightforward and efficient, even for beginners.
 Follow these simple steps to bring your designs to life:

-1. **Download the PSD file:** Visit [MockupDaddy.com](https://www.mockupdaddy.com/hoodie-mockup) to access our collection of premium hoodie mockups.
+1. **Download the PSD file:** Visit MockupDaddy to access our collection of premium hoodie mockups.
 2. **Open the file in Photoshop:** Load the PSD file into Adobe Photoshop or a compatible editor.
 3. **Insert your design:** Use the smart object layers to effortlessly replace the placeholder graphics with your artwork.
 4. **Customize the details:** Adjust colors, shadows, and textures to match your vision.